 - Current Status:

-- 19 global corporations, 30 municipalities, and the EU have adopted policies unfavourable to tar sands
+- - 19 global corporations, 30 municipalities, 13 universities and colleges, dozens of religious institutions, and the EU have adopted policies unfavourable to tar sands

 The business community also has joined the opposition to Canada’s dirty tar sands fuels.
 So far nearly twenty large businesses have publicly announced actions they have taken to reduce the environmental and social impacts of fossil-fueled transportation.
 Popular brands including Avon, Bed Bath & Beyond, Chiquita, eBay, Trader Joes, Walgreens and Whole Foods are all committed to reducing their use of dirty fuels like tar sands in their operations.